mattlianje/etl4s/README.md

 - ##### `Load[-In, +Out]`
 A `Node` used to represent the end of a pipeline.

-## Of note...
-- Ultimately - these nodes and pipelines are just reifications of functions and values (with a few niceties like built in retries, failure handling, concurrency-shorthand, and Future based parallelism).
-- Chaotic, framework/infra-coupled ETL codebases that grow without an imposed discipline drive dev-teams and data-orgs to their knees.
-- **etl4s** is a little DSL to enforce discipline, type-safety and re-use of pure functions - and see [functional ETL](https://maximebeauchemin.medium.com/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a) for what it is... and could be.

-## Examples
 **etl4s** won't let you chain together "blocks" that don't fit together:
 ```scala
  val fiveExtract: Extract[Unit, Int]        = Extract(5)